Gcarnes05/Behrend-Defect-Analyzer/BDA-Tutorial.md

 - Column 5: Weighting term, internal value from `sxdefectalign` (e.g., weighting or screening-related information).
 ## Energies Final and $\Delta V$ Plots

-Once `energies_correction.csv` and `vAtoms_output.csv` are ready, use `energies_final_vAtoms_plots.py` to compute the potential alignment corrections (ΔV) for each defect and use them to create the energies final file.
-This script also calculates and adds the standard deviation of ΔV, based on the chosen set of atoms, to the energies final file.
-Finally, it will plot $\Delta V$ vs radial distance for each defect.
+Once `energies_correction.csv` and `vAtoms_output.csv` are ready, use `energies_final_vAtoms_plots.py` to compute the potential alignment corrections ($\Delta V$) for each defect, create the `energies_final.csv` file, and create a `YAML` file containing relevant information on each neutral defect inside the `defects` directory.
+The `YAML` file is created by recursively parsing the defect directory for all `<defect>_0/POSCAR` files and storing information about each neutral defect, including its POSCAR path, elements, and atom counts.
+The script then determines all unique elements present across these neutral defect POSCARs.
+The chemical potentials must be provided for every unique element detected across the neutral defect POSCARs.
+Each chemical potential must be specified using the `Element=Energy` format.
+The order of the entries does not matter.
+For example, if the detected elements are `Ga` and `N`, both `-mu Ga=-2.91250895 N=-8.31707533` and `-mu N=-8.31707533 Ga=-2.91250895` are valid.
 ### Program Arguments
-- `-poscar`: Path to the defect POSCAR file (default: `./POSCAR`)
+- `-defectdirectory`: Directory containing neutral defects (default: `.`)
-- `-bulkposcar`: Path to the perfect/bulk POSCAR file (default: `../bulk/POSCAR`)
+- `-defectyaml`: Output YAML for defect POSCAR info (default: `defect_poscars.yaml`)
 - `-vatoms`: Path to `vAtoms_output.csv` (default: `./vAtoms_output.csv`)
 - `-correction`: Path to `energies_correction.csv` (default: `./energies_correction.csv`)
 - `-percent`: Fraction of the furthest atoms used to compute ΔV (default: 0.8)
 - `-number`: Number of furthest atoms used for ΔV (default: -1)
-- `-mu`: Per-atom bulk energies for each element in POSCAR order
+- `-mu`: One or more named chemical potentials in the form `Element=Energy`
-- `-plotvatoms`: Boolean flag to generate vAtoms plots for all defects (default: `True`).
+- `-plotvatoms`: Boolean flag to generate vAtoms plots for all defects (default: `True`)
-- `-vatomsxmin`: Minimum x-axis for vAtoms plots (default: -100, auto-scaled).
+- `-vatomsxmin`: Minimum x-axis for vAtoms plots (default: -100, auto-scaled)
-- `-vatomsxmax`: Maximum x-axis for vAtoms plots (default: -100, auto-scaled).
+- `-vatomsxmax`: Maximum x-axis for vAtoms plots (default: -100, auto-scaled)
-- `-vatomsymin`: Minimum y-axis for vAtoms plots (default: -100, auto-scaled).
+- `-vatomsymin`: Minimum y-axis for vAtoms plots (default: -100, auto-scaled)
-- `-vatomsymax`: Maximum y-axis for vAtoms plots (default: -100, auto-scaled).
+- `-vatomsymax`: Maximum y-axis for vAtoms plots (default: -100, auto-scaled)

 **Note:** You can use either `-percent` or `-number` to select atoms for $\Delta V$ calculation.
 If both are provided, `-number` takes precedence.

 ### Example Usage
 We recommend that users create a small bash script to run the program.
 We will call it `run_energies_final_vAtoms_plots.sh`.
 This makes updating and keeping track of arguments easier.
 Here is an example:
 ```
-#run energies_final_vAtoms_plots.py	 Energy_per_atom Ga,N
+#run energies_final_vAtoms_plots.py
-python energies_final_vAtoms_plots.py -mu -2.91250895 -8.31707533 -percent 0.85 -poscar Va_Ga_0/POSCAR -vatoms ./vAtoms_output.csv -correction ./energies_correction.csv
+python energies_final_vAtoms_plots.py -mu Ga=-2.91250895 N=-8.31707533 -percent 0.85
 ```
 ### Example Output